 Arent Fox stands apart because of our integrated approach.
-We pair attorneys from our industry leading practices with our top litigators to create a formidable team.
+We pair attorneys from our industry-leading practices with our top litigators to create a formidable team.
 No matter the issue — from obtaining a preliminary injunction to assembling a veteran trial team — we help you marshal the facts, understand the law, and make informed decisions before events take control.

 How We Help

-- Non-Compete & Non-Disclosure Agreements
+- Non-Disclosure Agreements (NDAs)

 - Internal Investigations & Audits

 - Temporary Restraining Orders and Injunctions

 - Disputes & Litigation – including business conspiracy, contract interference claims, and breaches of contract and fiduciary duty obligations

 Our attorneys have extensive experience litigating complex misappropriation claims involving computer hardware, software, data security technologies, and proprietary business information to include pricing, customer information, and bid information.
 Examples of representative trade secret litigation matters include:

 Obtaining jury verdict in client's favor on claims for misappropriation of trade secrets, breach of contract, and breach of duty of loyalty against a former employee who stole company formulas and scientific research records before quitting and joining a Chinese competitor.
 The seven-figure judgment includes compensatory damages, costs, and punitive damages.
 This case was one of the Top 25 breach of contract verdicts in California in 2017.

 - Defending a South Korean company in trade secrets litigation in the Eastern District of Virginia, involving the alleged theft of dozens of trade secrets related to the manufacturing process for para-aramid fibers.
 The case, which also involved claims of civil and statutory conspiracy as well as antitrust counterclaims, was tried by a jury over eight weeks.